goblimey/scaffolder/README.md

     }

 In the example, the first few lines of the JSON define the project and its database.
-In this case the project is the one we created earlier - animals .
+The project is the one we created earlier - animals .
-The resulting server controls a MySQL database called "animals".
+The resulting server uses a MySQL database called "animals".

 The sourcebase defines the location of the project.
 In this example the sourcebase is "github.com/alunsmithie/animals",